UnknownExplorer13/Watch-Dogs-Vehicle-Looting/README.md

 4. Vehicle class block list so motorcycles and other vehicle classes can't be looted
 	1. Includes an exception list for specific vehicle models
 5. Food items now heal specific amounts according to configurable values in modConfig.json
-6. Localization support for each supported language in GTA 5 (W.I.P as of 6th of November, 2023)
+6. Localization support for each supported language in GTA 5 (Last updated: 2023, Nov 6)

 <div align="center">
 <h3><i>Localization Support</i></h3>